Prostate specific membrane antigen imaging (PSMA)

 Figure 1.
 Examples of normal (left) and abnormal 68Ga-PSMA-11 scans.
 Sites of metastatic disease are indicated in the heading and with arrows.

 For more information see the following:

-Information from pioneers in in the field, Dr. Baum and his team in Bad Berka, Germany.
+Information from pioneers in the field, Dr. Baum and his team in Bad Berka, Germany.

-A discussion of the use of PSMA agents in prostate cancer management:
+A look at the use of PSMA agents in prostate cancer management:

 A discussion between a radiologist, a medical oncologist, and a urologist on how PSMA scans influence patient management: